IsaacXNG/Amazon-Food-Review-Rating-Inference/README.md

-# Amazon-Food-Review-Rating-Prediction
+# Amazon-Food-Review-Rating-Inference
-We attempt to predict the ratings of food reviews based on sentiment analysis using Bidirectional LSTMs with PyTorch.
+We attempt to infer the ratings of food reviews based on sentiment analysis using Bidirectional LSTMs with PyTorch.

 Dataset download from https://www.kaggle.com/snap/amazon-fine-food-reviews/kernels